airflowboy/airflowboy/README.md

 - 👋 Hi, I’m @airflowboy
-- 👀 I’m interested in FullStack, DevOps, AI
+- 👀 I’m interested in Backend, DevOps, AI
-- 🌱 I’m currently learning FullStack Web Programming and DevOps Concept/Skills
+- 🌱 I’m currently learning Backend Engineering and DevOps Concepts/Skills
 - 💞️ I’m working on Startup with FullStack tech
 - 📫 How to reach me "ajtwoddl9194@gmail.com" or "010-4664-9194"